 What is trauma?

 Trauma is the psychological damage that occurs when someone has experienced an extremely distressing, radical event.
-It can be the result of one single event, but it can also be an accumulation of several overwhelmingly nasty experiences over a more extended period.
-The memories and the intensely strong emotions that are associated with this distressing experience keep coming back and are not processed.
-This has significant consequences for everyday life.
+It can be the result of one single event or an accumulation of several overwhelmingly nasty experiences over a more extended period.
+The memories and intensely strong emotions associated with this distressing experience keep coming back and are not processed, which has significant consequences for everyday life.

 What is PTSD?